favonia/cloudflare-ddns/README.markdown

 - 🃏 [Wildcard domains](https://en.wikipedia.org/wiki/Wildcard_DNS_record) (_e.g._, `*.example.org`) are also supported.
 - 🕹️ You can toggle IPv4 (`A` records) and IPv6 (`AAAA` records) for each domain.

-### 🌥️ Enjoy Cloudflare-specific Features
+### 🌥️ Cloudflare-specific Features

 - 😶‍🌫️ You can toggle [Cloudflare proxying](https://developers.cloudflare.com/dns/manage-dns-records/reference/proxied-dns-records/) for each domain.
-- 📝 You can set [DNS record comments](https://developers.cloudflare.com/dns/manage-dns-records/reference/record-attributes/) (and record tags very soon).
+- 📝 You can set [DNS record comments](https://developers.cloudflare.com/dns/manage-dns-records/reference/record-attributes/) (and probably record tags soon).
-- 📜 The updater can manage a [custom list](https://developers.cloudflare.com/waf/tools/lists/custom-lists/) of detected IP addresses for you to use in [Web Application Firewalls (WAF)](https://developers.cloudflare.com/waf/) rules.
+- 📜 The updater can maintain [custom lists](https://developers.cloudflare.com/waf/tools/lists/custom-lists/) of detected IP addresses.
+These lists can then be referenced in [Web Application Firewall (WAF)](https://developers.cloudflare.com/waf/) rules.

+### 👁️ Integration with Notification Services

+- 🩺 The updater can report to [Healthchecks](https://healthchecks.io) or [Uptime Kuma](https://uptime.kuma.pet) so that you receive notifications when it fails to update IP addresses.
+- 📣 The updater can also actively update you via any service supported by the [shoutrrr library](https://containrrr.dev/shoutrrr/), including emails, major notification services, major messaging platforms, and generic webhooks.

-### 🕵️ Privacy
+### 🕵️ Minimum Privacy Impact

 By default, public IP addresses are obtained via [Cloudflare debugging page](https://one.one.one.one/cdn-cgi/trace).
 This minimizes the impact on privacy because we are already using the Cloudflare API to update DNS records.
 Moreover, if Cloudflare servers are not reachable, chances are you cannot update DNS records anyways.

-### 👁️ Notification

-- 🩺 The updater can work with [Healthchecks](https://healthchecks.io) or [Uptime Kuma](https://uptime.kuma.pet) so that you receive notifications when it fails to update IP addresses.
-- 📣 The updater can also actively send you notifications via any service supported by the [shoutrrr library](https://containrrr.dev/shoutrrr/), including emails, major notification services, major messaging platforms, and generic webhooks.

-### 🛡️ Security
+### 🛡️ Attention to Security

 - 🛡️ The updater uses only HTTPS or [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) to detect IP addresses.
 This makes it harder for someone else to trick the updater into updating your DNS records with wrong IP addresses.
 See the [Security Model](docs/DESIGN.markdown#network-security-threat-model) for more information.
 - <details><summary>✍️ You can verify the Docker images were built from this repository using the cosign tool <em>(click to expand)</em></summary>